FOSSEE/nghdl/README.md

 ## How is Ngspice interfaced with GHDL?
-Ngspice supports mixed mode simulation.
+Ngspice supports mixed-signal simulation.
 It can simulate both digital and analog components.

 Ngspice has something called code-model which defines the behavior of your component and can be used in the netlist.
 For example you can create a full-adder's code-model in Ngspice and use it in any circuit netlist of Ngspice.